Troubleshoot content delivery

 - Add the generated token as a parameter to your URL to enable one of the advanced debugging tools.

-mboxTrace enables you to receive trace information attached to mbox replies.
-Trace information reflects the outcome of an mbox call (for example, a conversion or an impression) and any additional data that may help in determining why this particular outcome happened, such as a set of available branches among which the selection was made in a campaign.
+mboxTrace enables you to receive trace information attached to Target responses.
+Trace information reflects the outcome of a Target call (for example, a conversion or an impression) and any additional data that may help in determining why this particular outcome happened, such as a set of available branches among which the selection was made in a campaign.
 Use this information to debug content delivery.

 The following parameters are available: